Country of origin: UK

 The co-axial contra-rotating main rotor cancelled out the usual torque problems, but the designer also cut the distance between the upper and lower rotors to only 68.5cm (27in) to reduce drag and height.
 The fuselage was an early example of modular, composite construction.

-This example (G-AWRP) was the only complete Grasshopper lll built.
+This example (G-AWRP) was the first of only three Grasshopper lll built.
 It was flown in June 1970 and displayed at the 1970 Farnborough Air Show.
 The aircraft was last flown in October 1971.
 Development was abandoned in the early 1970s following the death of a major sponsor, Air Commodore James Weir, who had financed the Cierva Company since the 1920s.

 Max Speed: 167 km/hr (104 mph)